-Where i is for each applicable zone, m is for the zones isolated by the binding interfaces, IRM is the statewide reserve margin, and where LCR is defined as the locational capacity requirement in terms of percentage and is equal to zero for those zones without an LCR requirement, SolnCIdef is the CIdef for the applicable project and So1nSize represents the total compensatory MW addressed by the applicable project.
+Where i is for each applicable zone, m is for the zones isolated by the binding interfaces, IRM is the statewide reserve margin, and where LCR is defined as the locational capacity requirement in terms of percentage and is equal to zero for those zones without an LCR requirement, SolnCIdef is the CIdef for the applicable project and Soln_Size represents the total compensatory MW addressed by the applicable project.

 31.4.2.2.1.4 If, after the completion of Steps 1 through 3, there is a thermal or voltage security issue that does not cause an LOLE violation, it will be deemed a local issue and related costs will not be allocated under this process.

-31.4.2.2.1.5 Costs related to the deliverability of a resource will be addressed under the NYISO’s deliverability procedures.
+31.4.2.2.1.5 Costs related to the deliverability of a resource will be addressed under the ISO’s deliverability procedures.

-31.4.2.2.1.6 This cost allocation methodology would be used for any projects required to meet Reliability Needs identified in the RNA that are triggered prior to January 1, 2016.
-Costs associated with any projects triggered on or after January 1, 2016 will be allocated according to a methodology, which, after proper consideration within the NYISO stakeholder process, will be filed by the NYISO for FERC approval prior to January 1, 2016, in accordance with the NYISO governance process.
+31.4.2.2.1.6 This cost allocation methodology would be used for any projects required to meet Reliability Needs identified in the RNA that are triggered prior to January 1, 2016 Costs associated with any projects triggered on or after January 1, 2016 will be allocated according to a methodology, which, after proper consideration within the ISO stakeholder process, will be filed by the ISO for the Commission’s approval prior to January 1, 2016, in accordance with the ISO governance process.
 The filing may provide for a continuation of the forgoing methodology or a revised methodology.

 31.4.3 Regulated Economic Projects